-Sure travelling can be a risky business, particularly when travelling with kids, but unleashing your sense of adventure and adopting some patience and understanding could turn a dream holiday into a family memoir to be cherished forever.
+Travel can be a risky or stressful endeavour, particularly when travelling with kids, but some preparation and research now can help turn a dream holiday into a family memory cherished forever.

-You may think that family travel insurance is just another unnecessary cost, but the truth is no one should ever travel without it.
+You may think that family travel insurance is just another unnecessary cost, but if you can't afford travel insurance, you can't afford to travel.

-One particular threat of travelling with young kids is that if they get sick in the days leading up to your big trip, it may mean having to cancel the whole thing.
-Besides the disappointment this may cause, it can also be quite costly in terms of cancellation fees and lost deposits.
-Having a comprehensive travel insurance policy will mean that if this does occur you have yourselves covered.
-Most travel insurance policies will include unlimited cover for cancellation fees and lost deposits, so if you do have to cancel your big trip then you can at least be reimbursed for any lost costs, and have the opportunity to reschedule.
+One additional challenge of travelling with young kids is that if they get sick in the days leading up to your big trip, it may mean having to cancel the whole thing.
+Besides the disappointment this may cause, it can also be costly in terms of cancellation fees and lost deposits.
+Having a comprehensive travel insurance policy will mean that if this does occur, you won't be out of pocket.
+Most comprehensive travel insurance policies will include high levels of cover for cancellation fees and lost deposits, so if you do have to cancel, you have the opportunity to reschedule the dream trip.

-Cover for cancellation fees, medical costs and luggage, are three important benefits of a travel insurance policy, but the list doesn't end there.
-From flight delays to family emergencies, travel insurance is a must.
-The great news is that it's not as expensive as you might think.
+The good news is that it's not as expensive as you might think.
 Just have a quick browse online and you will find a whole heap of insurers willing to provide comprehensive cover specifically for family travel, and in some cases your kids will even be covered for free.

 When travelling with kids, it's a good idea to compare policies to help you get the right cover for the entire family.
 Different companies offer varying levels of cover and may also have different rules and restrictions when it comes to covering dependents.
 Start doing your family travel insurance comparison to see who covers what.